 Cons

-• Smaller sensor struggles slightly in low light
+- Smaller sensor struggles slightly in low-light conditions

-• Buffer can fill quickly during long bursts
+- Buffer can fill quickly during long burst shooting sessions

 What Makes a Great Wildlife Photography Camera?